phoenixfeder/fc-com/SoftwareArchitectureDocument.md

 take place with the newest version of JavaScript.
 Fortunately, our development environment is able to compile it to the lower version of JavaScript.
 Thus, we can use the newest features without having to worry about browser compatibility.
 Furthermore we will extend ReactJS with Redux.
 Redux allows us to keep track of state changes in the frontend and is able to notify other components about it.

+We use Visual Studio Code and IntelliJ Webstorm for coding in the frontend.
+To display we use HTML and CSS and for functionality we use JavaScript.

 ## 3. Architectural Goals and Constraints